One of the best investments you can do right now is to build a solar farm.

 Solar Farm ROI

-Solar farms give one of the best returns on investment (ROI) of any solar project.
+Solar farms give one of the best returns on investment (ROI) in the solar industry.

 The average solar farm ROI is between 10% and 20%, so you should expect a payback period of about 7 years.